finn-no/lambda-companion/README.md

+# Deprecation Notice
+This project is no longer being maintained, and its usage should be replaced with JavaSlang

 # Purpose

 This project adds some concepts that didn't ship with java 8 lambda project like Either<L,R> or Pair<L,R> etc...